pingcap/tidb/docs/design/2022-01-04-integer-shard-index.md

 ## Alternatives

 We can use expression index directly other than as the prefix of a index. e.g. replace `index idx(a)` to `indx idx(expr(a))` , it seems more simpler.
 But  `expr(a)` and `(a)`  don't correspond one to one, the PointGet plan becomes IndexRangeScan and the selection operation `WEHRE a = xxx` must be executed in the tidb-server or tikv.
 So the performance may be dropped a lot.

-## Questions

-As I know @tiancaiamao is intended to do the shard index more comprehensively.